ewallace/protocols/RNAtagseq.md

 	- Let air dry for 2min.
 Apparently, drying too short is bad because residual ethanol interferes with downstream reactions, and too long is bad because beads may crack and/or bind hydrophobically, overly strongly, to your NA.
 	- Elute: remove from magnet, pipette 40uL water or low TE buffer onto beads, pipette up and down 10X, replace on magnet and wait 5min (this is easiest with at least 40uL, hellish with 10uL).
 	- Unless otherwise specified, take clear liquid to new tube, carefully not disturbing beads.
-- for First Ligation, set up RNA/barcoded adaptor in single tube or use the TempPlate No-skirt PCR Plates for batched samples (these rigid plates are easy to handle and can mix well by flicking by hand) – with a razor, cut a column (for 8 samples) or row (for 12 samples) and use as strip and cover with the Flat PCR 12-cap strips (these strips fit tightly on these plates and will not leak).
+- For first ligation, set up RNA/barcoded adaptor in single tube or use the TempPlate No-skirt PCR Plates for batched samples (these rigid plates are easy to handle and can mix well by flicking by hand) – with a razor, cut a column (for 8 samples) or row (for 12 samples) and use as strip and cover with the Flat PCR 12-cap strips (these strips fit tightly on these plates and will not leak).
 - TempPlate No-skirt PCR Plates, and strips cut from them, are flexible and may spring up when caps are put on or off, flicking your sample across the bench.
 Avoid this by firmly seating plates/strips in a tube rack before manipulating  the caps.

 - Barcoded adaptors are listed in appendix, requiring 5' Phos (/5Phos/) and 3' blocking spacer (/3SpC3/).
 The combination to use should be chosen carefully: plan a spreadsheet listing the sample name, conditions, and which RNAtag adaptor (step 3) and P7 adaptor (step 12/15, PCR after pooling) will be used.
 In each set of sequencing libraries combined on an Illumina sequencing run, there must be at least 3 distinct nt in all of the initial 4 nt of the sequenced adaptor for the sequencing machine to recognize clusters properly. (e.g. ATTA, GCAC, CAGT work, ATTA, GTAC, CTGT don't.)

 - Control oligos:
     - Tag33FAM /5Phos/AG AAC GAT TAG ATC GGA AGA GCG TCG TGT A/36-FAM/
-    is a fluorescent positive control oligo for First ligation and sample pooling.
+    is a fluorescent positive control oligo for first ligation and sample pooling.
 Use in place of a barcoded adaptor, for one sample, in step 3.
+Success is indicated if fluorescence appears in 200-500nt smear.
     - TagDNA+ is a 200bp oligo as positive control for 2nd ligation through PCR.
-Its 3' end resembles a cDNA product for a library with Tag barcode CTGACTGA (distinct from Tag1-32, Tag33FAM), and the insert is "random" (elephant PABP 1st exon).
+Use 1.25uM (0.5uL of 100uM stock).
+Its 3' end resembles a cDNA product for a library with Tag barcode CTGACTGA (distinct from Tag1-32, Tag33FAM), and the insert is "random" (elephant PABP 1st exon): 5'-TAC ACG ACG CTC TTC CGA TCT TCA GTC AGT ATG TAC GCG TAG CGC AGC GAG CGG CGG GTG GCC ACG TCG CGG CAC ACG CGG ATG GAC AGG ATC GGG CCG GCG GGC AGG AAC TTC TCG TAG AGC ATG GCC TCG GTC ACG TCG GCG TGC AGG TCG CCC ACG TAG AGC GAG GCC AGC GGG TAC CCC GGG CCG CTG GCG TTC AT - 3'

 ## Procedure: